princessetowe/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

+This directory conatins a header file and tasks for 0x04-more_functions_nested_loops

-Task 0: A function that checks for uppercase character.
+main.h: Header file containing the prototypes for each task Task 0: A function that checks for uppercase character.
 Task 1: A function that checks for a digit (0 through 9).
 Task 2: A function that multiplies two integers.